 How can doctors tell it is a secondary cancer?

 To diagnose secondary cancer, a specialist doctor called a pathologist examines the cancer cells under a microscope.
 The pathologist can see that the cancer cells do not belong to or originate in the surrounding tissue, and this can be confirmed by further laboratory tests.
-With CUP, the cells could possibly have come from a number of places but no primary cancer can be found.
+With CUP, the cancer cells could possibly have come from a number of places but no primary cancer can be found.